jtarchie/site/written/resume/index.pdf.md

 ### Senior Staff Engineer, Move, Inc. Sept 2021 - Present

-- Led and managed a team of engineers to develop and implement user journey improvements across the Realtor suite of sites.
+- Led and managed a team of 8 engineers to develop and implement user journey improvements across the Realtor suite of sites.
 Leveraged NestJS, GraphQL, AWS Neptune Graph, and Typescript to achieve project goals.
+- Led the successful scaling of a critical application to handle over 150,000 requests per minute, implementing advanced load balancing strategies and optimizing costs and performance.
+Reduced infrastructure expenses by 10% and reduce failure rate by 45%.
 - Successfully completed initiatives to retire legacy applications and replace them with third-party vendor solutions.
 - Collaborated with cross-functional teams to devise and execute quarterly